 - Curb-mounted skylights are affixed to wood frames built around an opening on your roof.
 They are ideal for flat roofs or roofs with low pitches of up to 60 degrees.

 - Deck-mounted skylights, on the other hand, work well for high-pitch roofs between 14 and 85 degrees.
 The skylight’s deck is nailed directly to your roof’s deck for a low profile, energy-efficient installation.

-If you’re considering skylights for your home in South Jersey or in the greater Sarasota region, contact Surf & Turf Roofing Company today.
+If you’re considering skylights for your home in South Jersey, contact Surf & Turf Roofing Company today.
 We install VELUX skylights and complementary products and accessories.
 From installation to finishing touches, you can count on us to add natural light and fresh air to your living space.